Jestoni888/MTK-AI-Engine/README.md

 - Vsync offset slider
 - Voltage offset slider
 - Render mode skiagl or skiavk
+- Screen resolution with custom input
+- Cpu frequency slider applied to all clusters
+- Custom command for your own scripts
+- Monitoring average for fps, power, battery Temperature, cpu usage

 ## DISCLAIMER
 - Any misconfiguration setup that not supported in your devices will result in instability or further sudden restart/reboot, missed notifications, alarms, laggy.
 Make a further research for your devices in webui